dotpipe/Pipes/README.md

 <timed delay="x"> where x is the milliseconds between each iteration of loading the Pipe.
 Like in Node, unless I'm wrong, (never used it) you can now use updated information consistently on your pages.
 Very easy to use.

-callback = "foo" uses any data like json or other data to refurn your page's need.
+callback = "foo" uses any data like json or other data to return your page's need. just set your function name as the value of callback and it shall be done ✅

 # Pipes v3.6.6